Pancho/towersofcards/mechanics.md

 * Type (Mechanical, Organic)
 * Size?
 * Hit points (Scales with time)
 * Shields?
-Maybe just for the von Neumann Probes
+Maybe just for the Berserkers
 * Damage (which is inflicted upon the enemy when reaching base.
 * Resistances to different data types
 * Number of attackers per wave